patching...

 Workshop Tuesday to help combat modern-day slavery.

-A man approached a group of girls at the Mall in Columbia and told one he’d love to be her modeling agent.
+A man approached a group of girls at the and told one he’d love to be her modeling agent.
 He handed her his business card and said he would sign her that day but needed to take her picture, and he’d left his camera in the car.

 They walked to his car, and he pushed her inside.